usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.3 Authentication Using PIV Asymmetric Cryptography {#s-6-2-3}

-The PIV Card contains two mandatory asymmetric authentication private keys and corresponding certificates to support cardholder-to-external system (CTE) authentication, as described in [Section 4](frontend.md#s-4).
+The PIV Card contains two mandatory asymmetric authentication private keys and corresponding certificates to support Cardholder-To-External system (CTE) authentication, as described in [Section 4](frontend.md#s-4).
 The following subsections describe how to perform authentication using the authentication keys.

 #### 6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH) {#s-6-2-3-1}